ZipperLii/Test/README.md

 # CV exercise in Pytorch

-I will upload some small exercises here.
+I will upload some small exercises about CV and NLP here.